w3c/epubcheck/README.md

 To build epubcheck from the sources you need Java Development Kit (JDK) 1.7 or above and [Apache Maven](http://maven.apache.org/) 3.0 or above installed.

-You will also need Python to be able to run the BookReporter and related tools.

 Build and run tests:

 ```